anya-hichu/DeterministicPose/README.md

 `/dpose <index>`: cpose with index
 `/standup`: assume standup position
 `/untarget`: clear current target
+`/ifproximity <player name>`: sends /macrocancel if not in proximity

 ### If in that position (taken from enum name)